developedbyjk/100daysofcode/README.md

 > i realize that when we sit for code. its important that we focus on code only, doing one thing at a time, here and there work just distract you, also you should have proper plan for doing x project, remeber you dont day dont start when you wake up but it start before you sleep,

-### 🧑‍💻 Day 8

-- I Revised React ⚛️
-- Created Card Project view for Portfoli 💼
-- Fight with new errors 🐞